I Hate My Job! Help and Advice for the Unhappy Employee.

 You are simply not getting paid enough

 Financial pressures are a sure path to stress, as Charles Dickens noted: "Annual income twenty pounds, annual expenditure nineteen pounds nineteen and six, result happiness.
 Annual income twenty pounds, annual expenditure twenty pounds and six, result misery."
-Struggling to make ends meet on a consistant basis will wear down even the most chirpy of spirits, so if a pay rise is not an option, you will have little choice but to find employment that makes it possible for you to live life the way you want to.
+Struggling to make ends meet on a constant basis will wear down even the most chirpy of spirits, so if a pay rise is not an option, you will have little choice but to find employment that makes it possible for you to live life the way you want to.

 Plan of Action